thomashikaru/thomashikaru.github.io/README.md

 # Thomas Hikaru Clark's Page

 ## About Me
-My family is half-Japanese and half-American (Italian and Canadian/English ancestry).
-My three sisters and I grew up in Tokyo but my family has moved around a lot since then (London, Washington D.C., Manila).
+My family is half-Japanese and half-American, and my three sisters and I grew up in Tokyo, Japan.
+Since then, my family has moved around a lot (London, Washington D.C., Manila).
 After graduating from college, I spent two years [teaching](https://ace.nd.edu/news/getting-things-done-escape-room-style) HS Computer Science and Math in Jacksonville, FL.
 What I loved about being a teacher was the opportunity to make complex ideas accessible to students, as well as engaging in coaching and mentorship.

 ![](pirome.jpeg)